phigirard/Dot_Analyzer/README.md

 <i>Fig. 6:</i> Original image with the rectangular selection used to crop at 89% the height of the image.</p><br>

-Then it is converted to a binary image to reveal the spots (by automatic or interactively thresholding depending of the checkbox `Automatic Threshold`) and a rolling ball of 10 pixels is applied to remove the background to the image (Fig 7).<br>
+Then it is converted to a binary image to reveal the spots (by automatic or interactively thresholding depending of the checkbox `Automatic Threshold`) and a rolling ball of 10 pixels is applied to substract the background to the image (Fig 7).<br>

 <p align="center">
 	<img src="./images/Fig7.png" width="900">